This Division intends to provide the following outcomes.

 The member is not required to repay the bonus when the member fails to complete their agreed period of service under this Division for any of the following reasons.

-The Service Chief determines that the member's reason for ceasing to serve is beyond the member's control.
+The CDF or the member's Service Chief determines that the member's reason for ceasing to serve is beyond the member's control.

 Example: The member is terminated because of medical unfitness, or dies.